Got the next great transportation idea?

 The Oregon Innovative Partnerships Program develops partnerships with private entities and units of government that will expedite project delivery, maximize innovation in project development and leverage public funding with private resources.

 We invite private sector companies to work with us in the earlier stages of projects, rather than go through a traditional design-bid-build protocol.
-That's because the Office of Innovation selects projects based on overall value instead of lowest bid.
+That's because the Office of Innovative Funding selects projects based on overall value instead of lowest bid.
 We can even conduct direct negotiations with private firms in certain circumstances.

 ODOT uses the Innovative Partnerships Program to investigate and pursue a variety of projects, from privately financed toll roads and electric vehicle fast charge stations to fiber optic infrastructure and high-speed passenger trains.
 This way, ODOT can respond nimbly to transportation improvement opportunities as they arise.